 I like to think of Eradigm as the slow food of Competitive Strategy.
 We don’t believe that our work should be about getting information as quickly as possible.
 Bingeworthy as it may be, that kind of intelligence is ultimately replaceable.
 Ours is a holistic approach, which delivers long-lasting, continual insights that fuel your company and ultimately your decision-making.

 For us, it’s not about churning out report after report.
 Our defining metric is impact, not speed.
 We want to help our partners transform their business models, increase the longevity of their products, and be continuously aware of threats and opportunities.
-In order to really undertake Competitive Strategy, agencies must have robust and meaningful experience of working across different disciplines (that includes market access, regulatory, clinical and commercial) and be familiar with answering important and challenging questions across ALL commercial facets of the organisation.
+In order to really undertake Competitive Strategy, agencies must have a robust and meaningful experience of working across different disciplines (that includes market access, regulatory, clinical and commercial) and be familiar with answering important and challenging questions across ALL commercial facets of the organisation.
 That gives you context.
 That’s the way Pharma companies keep ahead of their competition, instead of crashing when the sugar rush is over.